Skip to main content

 St. Augustine Municipal Marina.

 We launch from the City Marina at 111 Avenida Menendez, two blocks from the Castillo and right under the Bridge of Lions.
 There's metered waterfront street parking or an all-day garage at the visitor center about a mile away.
-From the air you see Anastasia Island, Vilano Beach, the historic district, and the open Atlantic — all at once.
-Mornings tend to be the calmest — book early and beat the afternoon wind.
+From the air you see Anastasia Island, Vilano Beach, the historic district, and the open Atlantic, all at once.
+Mornings tend to be the calmest, so book early and beat the afternoon wind.

 Who flies